Selminha/cake-ssg/README.md

 **Note:** Currently cake-ssg only has support for JSON formatted input and the Handlebars template engine.
 Support for other input formats and template engines is to be included in the roadmap.

 ## Prerequisites
-* Latest version of Nodejs, you can download it from [official page](https://nodejs.org/en/)
+* Latest version of Nodejs.
+You can download it from its [official page](https://nodejs.org/en/).

 ## Installation instructions
 Create a new node project: